oshima/lang/README.md

 ### Functions

-Using `func` statement, we can declare named function.\
+Using `func` statement, we can declare a named function.\
 It is required to annotate the types of parameters and return value.

 ```go